RWinterburn/ci-project-4/beats/readme.md

 ### User Authentication and Access Control

 **Rationale:**
 Restricting certain actions, such as posting reviews, to authenticated users helps maintain a high quality of content and encourages genuine contributions.
 By requiring users to sign up and log in, the site ensures accountability and enhances security.
-This restriction helps prevent spam and misuse, providing a trustworthy environment for sharing reviews.
+This restriction helps prevent spam and misuse, providing a trustworthy environment for uploading beats and purchasing beats

 ### Blog and Gig Review System